webxdc/store/ARCHITECTURE.md

 The newly added `app-id` should only be used to uniquely identify newly added webxdcs and their different versions.
 When adding a webxdc, the `app-id` is used to distinguish between app-upgrading requests and requests which initially add a new webxdc to the store.
 Other than that no more use cases are intended as of writing this.

 ## Updating the App Index
-Updating the App Index should work two ways:
+Updating the App Index should work in two ways:

 1. By importing newer versions with the CLI.
 2. By updating them from a `Submit` chat.